-NOTE J- TERMINATION OF NEUMOBILITY DEVELOPMENT AND WIND-DOWN OF OPERATIONS OF TSIS
+NOTE I - TERMINATION OF NEUMOBILITY DEVELOPMENT AND WIND-DOWN OF OPERATIONS OF ISIS

 During the fourth quarter of 2002 the Company made the decision to cease development efforts of the Neumobility platform and applications division.
 This was due to the uncertainty in both timing and magnitude of future revenue streams combined with the large continuing investment required to sustain, market and support the products.
 As a result of this decision, in the fourth quarter of 2002 the Company recorded an impairment loss on property and equipment of Neumobility of approximately \$76,000, wrote off prepaid software maintenance contracts of approximately \$26,000 and terminated all employees of Neumobility.
 Termination benefits were approximately \$80,000 and were all paid before December 31, 2002.
 Neumobility was a part of the Company's telecom hardware/software segment.
 No revenues were ever reported from the Neumobility platform.
-Net earnings (losses) before tax of the telecom hardware and software segment, including the operations of Neumobility in the years ended December 31, 2004 and 2003 were losses of \$0 and \$4.4 million in 2004 and 2003, respectively.
+Net earnings (losses) before tax of the telecom hardware and software segment, including the operations of Neumobility in the years ended December 31, 2005 and 2004 were losses of \$0 and \$0.4 million in 2005 and 2004, respectively.

 The Company does not intend to produce or sell prepaid phone cards in the future.
 As a result of this decision, in December 2002 the Company recorded an impairment loss on property and equipment of Isis of approximately \$21,000 and terminated the remaining employees of Isis.
 Termination benefits were insignificant and were all paid before December 31, 2002.
-Revenues of Isis were approximately \$0 and \$0.2 million in 2004, and 2003, respectively.
-Net earnings (losses) before tax of Isis were approximately \$0 and \$0.1 million in 2004 and 2003 respectively.
-Revenues of Isis for the year ended December 31, 2003 and were primarily composed of inventory liquidation transactions.
+Revenues of Isis were \$0 in 2005 and 2004.
+Net earnings (losses) before tax of Isis were approximately \$0 and \$0 million in 2005 and 2004 respectively.